MichaelWang1028/Practical-Programming-in-C/README.md

 It is a good approach to divide the code into files.

 ##### Difficulties
-In general, there are not difficulties, but one should notice that head should be set to NULL right after calling the funciton **free_list()**.
+In general, there are not difficulties, but one should notice that head should be set to NULL right after calling the function **free_list()**.
 Otherwise, if one tries to print the freed list, one gets a segmentation fault.

 ## Problem Set 6 - Part A
 ### Pointers to pointers.
 Multidimensional arrays.
 Stacks and Queues.